Best LLMs for coding: developer favorites

 These are the leading benchmarks for evaluating LLMs in software development – from Python-specific tasks to real-world software engineering tasks.

-- SWE-bench - The industry standard for agentic code evaluation, measuring how models perform on real-world software engineering tasks.
+SWE-bench - The industry standard for agentic code evaluation, measuring how models perform on real-world software engineering tasks pulled from actual GitHub issues.

-- LiveCodeBench - A holistic and contamination-free evaluation benchmark that continuously collects new problems over time, focusing on broader code-related capabilities.
+LiveCodeBench - A holistic and contamination-free evaluation benchmark that continuously collects new competition-level coding problems, focusing on broader code-related capabilities.

-- Aider-Polyglot - Tests models' abilities to edit source files to complete coding exercises across multiple programming languages.
+Aider Polyglot - Tests models' abilities to edit source files to complete coding exercises across multiple programming languages using diffs.

-- Chatbot Arena - Provides head-to-head comparisons of various models on coding and general tasks.
+Chatbot Arena - Provides head-to-head comparisons of various models on coding and general tasks based on human preferences.

 These benchmarks help developers compare key metrics such as debugging accuracy, code completion capabilities, and performance on complex programming challenges.